 Standard on Flame-Resistant Clothing for Protection of Industrial Personnel Against Short-Duration Thermal Exposures from Fire

-This standard is essential for manufacturers and certifying agencies, this standard protects workers from flash fire exposure and injury by specifying performance requirements and test methods for flame-resistant fabric and garments.
-Garments are subjected to tests that gauge their thermal insulation, heat stability, flame engulfment resistance, and the stability of the components (threads, zippers, etc.).
-For garments to be compliant, they must have a minimum of a 50% predicted body burn, resist melting, and extinguish flames quickly, and clearly labeled.
+Essential for manufacturing and industrial settings, this standard protects workers from sudden flash fire exposure.
+Garments are subjected to rigorous tests that gauge their thermal insulation, heat stability, and flame engulfment resistance.
+For garments to be compliant, they must result in a maximum of a 50% predicted body burn, resist melting, and extinguish flames quickly.